 Are you “generation-ready”?

 Are you really ready to be an effective leader for the dynamics of a fast-changing workforce?
 What are the questions you are asking yourself to address the matter at hand?
 How are you leading a multi-generational work environment?
 Are you maximizing the potential outcome?
-It is all about generational leadership: inspiring and engaging a diverse,
+It is all about generational leadership: inspiring and engaging a diverse, complex workforce.

 These and many more questions are important to address systematically in order to enhance your leadership toolbox and the necessary skills to use those tools effectively.
 Let me underline the basic facts of (generational) leadership: